Back to main page...

 This page shows animated VU meters for each instrument (to give you an overview about the played instruments), and allows you to select the instrument with GP buttons.

-The name of the selected drum instrument is displayed at the right upper corner of the edit screen:
+The name of the selected drum instrument is displayed at the right upper corner of the edit page:

 Track Selection Page